Sexually Transmitted Diseases

 Several factors contribute to the spread of STDs.

-STDs are acquired during unprotected sex with an infected partner.6 Biological factors that affect the spread of STDs include:
+STDs are acquired during unprotected sex with an infected partner.6 Biological factors that affect the spread and complications of STDs include:

 Social, Economic, and Behavioral Factors